 The time that the environment needs to recover is long.
 It will take time before the status of the environment in the seas improve, even if the inflow of nutrients decreases.
 One reason is that there is an internal load of nutrients that release from the sediment when there is a lack of oxygen.
-Modelling shows that it will take different amount of time to reach good environmental status for eutrophication in different parts of the Baltic sea if the objective for discharge levels are met, from decades in some basins to centuries in others.
+Modelling shows that it will take different amount of time to reach good environmental status for eutrophication in different parts of the Baltic Sea if the objective for discharge levels is met, from decades in some basins to centuries in others.
+It is therefore necessary to continue the work with the actions in order to increase the resilience of the sea to decrease the effects of eutrophication, which is the purpose of several of the actions in the action program for the marine environment.